mudkipme/awesome-minisforum-v3/README.md

 ## Guide for Windows Users

+### V3 Adj

+A kludge of scripts with [RefreshRateSwitcher](https://github.com/sryze/RefreshRateSwitcher) and [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) to control power limits along with auto setting brightness and refresh at startup and when the unit is swapped between AC power and Battery.

+Extract [V3Adj.zip](scripts/V3Adj.zip) to c:\ and run V3 Adj task install.bat as admin to install.

+Defaults to 37w and 9.5w for AC and Battery.
+Edit values in V3_PowerSwap.bat to set your own limits.

+***NOTE YOU NEED TO SET THE BIOS PROFILE TO 54W TO BEABLE TO INCREASE CURRENT LIMITS***

+### CRU profile to expand VRR range down to 36Hz

+CRU V3 Profile.zip is [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) By ToastyX and a profile made for the V3 Tablet that extends the VRR range.

+Extract [CRU V3 Profile.zip](scripts/Cru%20V3%20Profile.zip) and run cru and import the v3 36 to 165.bin file and restart the display driver with restart64.exe or just reboot the machine.

 ### Enable integer scaling

 Run [Embeded_Integer_Scaling_On.reg](scripts/Embeded_Integer_Scaling_On.reg) and reboot Windows.
 Then enable integer scaling in *Display* in *AMD Software: Adrenalin Edition*. _Credits to Wobble._